The Gluing Property: Improving the upper bound for the omega -gluing property

 Next, let us pick a surjection $\varphi \colon \kappa \to \zeta'$ in $V$.
 Then, $\bar{g}\circ\varphi \colon \kappa \to \sup a$ covers $a$.
 But $\kappa$ is regular in $V[G]$ as well, so we apply the same argument and obtain some $\zeta < \kappa$ such that $g:=\bar{g} \circ \varphi \restriction \zeta$ already covers $a$. \end{proof} Using the above claim we have that $a_\star\s \range g$ for some $g\colon \zeta\rightarrow V$ in $V$ with $\zeta<\kappa.$ Thus, in order to decide the value of $a_*$, it is enough to decide the value of $g^{-1}(a_*)$ which is a subset of $\zeta$.

-Using the closure of the $\leq^*$-order, we may decide the values of $a_\star$ up to the forcing $\mathbb{P}_\kappa \restriction \zeta + 1$.
+Using the closure of the $\leq^*$-order, we may decide the values of $a_\star$ up to the forcing $\mathbb{P}_{\zeta + 1}$.
 This is achieved by repeatedly strengthening the components of the condition above $\zeta$.
-For details, see Claim~\ref{KeyClaim}.
+For details, see Claim~\ref{kappabounding} or Claim~\ref{KeyClaim}.

 Since $a_\star\in V[G\restriction\zeta+1]$ and $h\in V$ it follows that $h``a_\star=\{f_i\mid i<i_\star\}$ belongs to $V[G\restriction\zeta+1]$, hence it also does $\langle f_i \mid i < i_\star\rangle$.
-Now, the embedding $\iota$ lifts uniquely (as the forcing $\mathbb{P}_\kappa \restriction (\zeta+1)$ is small) to an embedding $\iota_*$.
-Thus, $\iota_*(\langle f_i \mid i < i_*\rangle) = \langle \iota(f_i) \mid i < i_*\rangle \in N[G \restriction \zeta + 1] \subseteq N[G]$.
+Now, the embedding $\iota$ lifts uniquely (as the forcing $\mathbb{P}_{\zeta+1}$ is small) to an embedding $\iota_*$.
+Thus, $\iota_*(\langle f_i \mid i < i_\star\rangle) = \langle \iota(f_i) \mid i < i_\star\rangle \in N[G \restriction \zeta + 1] \subseteq N[G]$.
 By plugging the generators $\vec{\mu}$ to this sequence we infer that $\langle \alpha_i\mid i<i_\star\rangle\in N[G].$ \end{proof}